Soap2G/atlas-opendata-infrastructure/slides.md

 ⚠️ Research topics (coming soon!)

+<p style="font-size: 0.6rem"> Check out our <a href="https://opendata.atlas.cern/docs/tutresearch/physlitetut">PHYSLITE tutorial</a> for starters</p>
 <br/>

 <-- Here you have some new notebooks from our latest release.
-See [Gianni's presentation](https://indico.cern.ch/event/1554997/#30-example-notebook-walkthroug) for more!
+See [Giannis' presentation](https://indico.cern.ch/event/1554997/#30-example-notebook-walkthroug) for more!

 :: content ::